Getting Started with Minerva modules - Staff Guide

 + icon

-Within Module Content select the + icon wherever you want to add content.
+Within Module Content, select the + icon wherever you want to add content.
 You may need to hover beneath content items to make the + icon appear.
-When you click on the + icon, it will expand to reveal content options so that you can select the type of content you want to add.
+When you select on the + icon, it will expand to reveal content options so that you can select the type of content you want to add.

-To add content to folders/learning modules, click on the folders and learning modules to open them.
-Then click the + icon that is displayed on screen to add content to your folder or learning module.
+To add content to folders/Learning Modules, select on the folders and Learning Modules to open them.
+Then select the + icon that is displayed on screen to add content to your folder or Learning Module.

-If you need more folders/Learning Modules or another item at the top level, click the + icon where you want to add them.
+If you need more folders/Learning Modules or another item at the top level, select the + icon where you want to add them.

 Three dots icon